opencv/opencv/modules/core/doc/basic_structures.rst

     };

-The class represents a 3D point, specified by its coordinates :math:`x`,:math:`y` and
+The class represents a 3D point specified by its coordinates :math:`x`,:math:`y` and
 :math:`z` .
-Instance of the class is interchangeable with C structure ``CvPoint2D32f`` .
-Similarly to ``Point_`` , the 3D points' coordinates can be converted to another type, and the vector arithmetic and comparison operations are also supported.
+Instance of the class is interchangeable with the C structure ``CvPoint2D32f`` .
+Similarly to ``Point_`` , the 3D points' coordinates can be converted to another type.
+The vector arithmetic and comparison operations are also supported.

 The following type aliases are available: ::